dmamelin/ha_prana_ble/README.md

 # Prana BLE integration

 Control your Prana recuperator directly from Home Assistant over Bluetooth Low Energy.
-The integration keeps the unit in sync and exposes the main controls you need for daily use and automations.

 ## What you get
 - Automatic discovery through Home Assistant Bluetooth or manual setup by MAC address